 full Disclosure for more

 How to “Catch Your Mom Tribe can be broken down into 4 steps.

 When and where can you search for new ladies to be apart of your tribe?
 I tend to think this will be quite different depending on your personality type.
 Extrovert vs. Introvert.
 So, it’s broken down here into two categories.

-Ya’ll are mostly easy.
-Really anywhere you go can be a possible pool of ladies to fish from.
+Y’all are mostly easy.
+Anywhere you go can be a possible pool of ladies to fish from.
 Your workplace, kids school events, bus stop moms, neighbors, the library, the family sitting next to you at the beach…you get the idea.
 Just be sure to extend your reach to the introverts quietly waiting to join in.

 Other topics could be about your neighborhood or pets!
-One day, back in the army life, a girl called out to me as I was out walking my dog and son in our neighborhood.
-She was out walking her dog and needing to have that mom tribe connection.
+One day, back in the army life, a mom called out to me as I was out walking my dog and son in our neighborhood.
+She was out walking her dog and needing to have a mom tribe connection.
 I grabbed her name, Facebook “friended” her and ta-da, our friendship began.

 When I was a brand-new army wife, pregnant and knowing nothing and no one (could have called me Jon Snow hehe), I turned to the Facebook groups as I mentioned earlier.
 In one of the mom groups I had been chatting with someone and we got on well enough we decided to go have a pregnant pedicure date.
 Our babies were born less than a month apart and those boys were first friends!!

 Testing the Waters of your new Mom Tribe

 Sometimes you may know right away!
 “This lady is amazing, I want her in my life.”
 Sometimes we must scope out things or test the waters if you will.
 You want to see if she could be a good fit for your tribe.

 Finding if you have common interests is something I have already mentioned.